SAPAA-Dev/W26Project-SAPAA-Dev-Team/docs/Deployment-instructions.md

 The application uses Supabase Auth `user_metadata` to also store user authorization status in the `user_metadata.authenicated` field.

-**How Authoirzation Work:**
+**How Authorization Works:**
 - Upon account creation authorization is set to: `False` (assigned automatically as admin aproval is required for application access)
 - Upon admin aproval of account the value is then set to: `True` (Indicating an admin has allowed you access to the application)

 **Setting Authorization Status:**

 1. Go to Admin Dashbaord
-2. Enter Account Manager
+2. Proceed to Account Management
 3. Click the user you want to Authorize
 4. Toggle their approval status to: **Approved**
 5. Click **Save**

-**Note:** New users created through the signup page default to `Salse`.
-Only admins can change user authorization status through the Account Management interface.
+**Note:** New users created through the signup page default to `False`.
+Only admins can change user authorization status through the account management interface.

 ---